PySFML/python-thor/doc/source/index.rst

 Python bindings for Thor
 ========================
-This is version 0.9alpha of the Python bindings for `Thor`_, based on the latest `pySFML`_ version (*latest_sfml* branch) and is made available under the terms of the `LGPLv3`_ license.
+This is version **0.9alpha** of the Python bindings for `Thor`_, based on the latest `pySFML`_ version (*latest_sfml* branch) and is made available under the terms of the `LGPLv3`_ license.

-This is a work-in-progress and that's why you'll find missing features and the following sections may be incomplete.
+This is a **work-in-progress** and that's why you'll find missing features and the following sections may be incomplete.
+See :doc:`TODO list </todolist>` section for more details.

-So far, no documentation is provided, refer to examples.
+So far, no documentation is provided, please refer to examples.

-These bindings were created in large part by Jonathan De Wachter, with significant contributions from Edwin Marshall.
+These bindings were created in large part by **Jonathan De Wachter**, with significant contributions from **Edwin Marshall**.

 Table of Contents
 =================